garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/ats4018/schedule.md

             readings:
              - title: Technologies of the Self, Michele Foucault, 1988
                link: https://monoskop.org/images/0/03/Technologies_of_the_Self_A_Seminar_with_Michel_Foucault.pdf
-             - title: Speculative Everything by Anthony Dunne and Fiona Raby, 2015.
+             - title: Speculative Everything by Anthony Dunne and Fiona Raby, 2013.
+Chapters 1 and 2.
                link: https://readings.design/PDF/speculative-everything.pdf
   - title: World as Anxiety and the Speculative Media Arts
     weeks: